Boiler Upgrade Scheme (BUS)

 Voucher redemption and payment

-9. After you've commissioned the new system and generated the MCS installation certificate, you can apply to Ofgem to redeem your voucher.
+9. After you have commissioned the new system and generated the MCS installation certificate, you can apply to Ofgem to redeem your voucher.

 10. Ofgem conducts final eligibility checks, which include reviewing the details on the MCS installation certificate.

-11. Once a redemption application has been approved, it will be processed for payment, along with all other redeemed vouchers, on the next scheduled payment day.
+11. Once a redemption application has been approved, we aim to process it for payment on the next scheduled payment day.
 Scheduled payment days will occur on a weekly basis.
+Every effort will be made to release these payments in this timeframe but scheme participants are asked to note that there may occasionally be short delays, and to plan accordingly.

 Audit and compliance